The Bellevue-Stratford Hotel: 20th century

 The Great Depression brought hard times to the Bellevue-Stratford, although it continued to be "Philadelphia's hotel."
 Gradually, through lack of income and attention, the hotel's glitter began to tarnish.
 During the 1940s and 1950s, the classic architecture and rich decorative details of the hotel were thought to be overpowering, anachronistic and even offensive.

 Noted hotelier Charles Todd managed the hotel after this period, bringing it back "into the black."
 He had managed the Lake Placid facility for the 1932 Winter Olympics, and later retired from the famed Hotel Hershey in Hershey, Pennsylvania in the 1960s.
 He is also known for teaching a public domain game called "The Landlord's Game" (teaching economic principles of Georgism espoused by Henry George) in the 1930s to Charles Darrow, who later claimed to have invented it as Monopoly.

 The Bellevue-Stratford was the headquarters of the 1936 and 1948 National Conventions of the U.S. Republican Party and the 1948 Convention of the Democratic Party.

 On October 30, 1963, President John F. Kennedy appeared at a campaign dinner for Philadelphia mayor James Tate at the Bellevue-Stratford, weeks before he was assassinated.
 The hotel's reputation began to decline in the 1960s.

 In 1976, the hotel gained worldwide notoriety when it hosted a statewide convention of the American Legion.
 Soon after, a pneumonia-like disease killed 29 people and sickened 182 more who had been in the hotel.
 The vast majority were members of the convention.
 The negative publicity associated with what became known as "Legionnaires' disease" caused occupancy at the Bellevue-Stratford to plummet to 4 percent, and the hotel finally closed on November 18, 1976.

-In 1977, Dr. Joseph McDade discovered a new bacterium, which was identified as the causative organism.
+In 1977, Joseph McDade discovered a new bacterium, which was identified as the causative organism.
 It thrives in hot, damp places like the water of the cooling towers for the Bellevue-Stratford's air-conditioning system, which spread the disease throughout the hotel.
 The bacterium was named Legionella and the disease, legionellosis, after the first victims.

 The empty building was listed in the National Register of Historic Places in 1977.